pedrolocosta/web_scraping/README.md

 # web scraping - Raspagem de dados na web

-##O que é
+## What is it - O que é

+Data scraping is a computational technique for automated data collection.
+The web scraping purpose is to extract data that can be viewed in a web browser.

-A raspagem de dados (data scraping) é uma técnica computacional de coleta automatizada de dados.
-Durante o curso focaremos no web scraping, cuja finalidade consiste em extrair dados que podem ser visualizados em um navegador web.
+A raspagem de dados é uma técnica computacional de coleta automatizada de dados.
+No web scraping a finalidade consiste em extrair dados que podem ser visualizados em um navegador web.

 ## Warning - Atenção